DIB-OD: Preserving the Invariant Core for Robust Heterogeneous Graph Adaptation via Decoupled Information Bottleneck and

 To quantify this invariant core, we devise a three-step process to compute a dynamic class-aware $\kappa$.
 Let $\mathring{y}$ be the prediction of the pre-trained teacher model and $y^{\ast}$ be the ground-truth label.

 1. \textbf{Quantifying Pre-trained Confidence}.
 We first establish a confidence baseline $t_b$ for each class $b$ in Equation~\eqref{eq:t_b}.
-This threshold represents the teacher model's average predictive confidence for all nodes it identifies as class $b$, serving as a measure of its self-assessed certainty from pre-training.
+This threshold represents the teacher model's average predictive confidence over all target-training graphs predicted as class $b$, serving as a measure of its self-assessed certainty from pre-training.

-2. \textbf{Identifying Stable Knowledge via Observation}.
-We then construct an observation matrix~$\mathbf{O}_{\mathring{y},y^{\ast}} $.
-An element $\mathbf{O}_{\mathring{y}, y^{\ast}} $ counts the instances in which the model predicts class $\mathring{y}$ for a node of a ground-truth class $y^{\ast}$, but only when its confidence in the true label surpasses the established baseline $t_b$.
-The diagonal elements $O_{c,c}$ thus represent the amount of high-confidence, correct knowledge the model possesses for class c.